ezbaa/food-macro-api/README.md

 A full-stack web app that estimates the nutritional content of a meal from a photo.
-Upload a picture of your food and get back a macro breakdown (calories, protein, carbs, sugar, fat, fiber), an ingredient list, and a dish classification — powered by Groq's vision-enabled LLM (Llama 4 Scout).
+Upload a picture of your food and get back a macro breakdown (calories, protein, carbs, sugar, fat, fiber), an ingredient list, and a dish classification — powered by Groq's vision-enabled LLM (qwen/qwen3.6-27b).

 Access is gated behind GitHub OAuth with a user allowlist, so it runs as a private, invite-only app.